 - Resawing Resawing means when large bandsaw is used for cutting large, thicker timber into smaller sections.

-- Quick, Repetitive Cut If you are working with multiple thick wooden piles which requires the same cut, bandsaw can do it in a single cut.
+- Quick, Repetitive Cut If you are working with multiple thick wooden piles that require the same cut, bandsaw can do it in a single cut.

 - Residential And Light Industry Many residential workshops use bandsaw as it is suitable for both wood and metal cutting.